top of page

 The Greatest Showman inspired me to find a local aerial hoop class in Jan 2018 and I instantly fell in love with aerial arts.
 Making some awesome friends, they convinced me to start Pole in April 2018.
 It was a whole new world finding that fitness can be fun.

 I trained as an XPERT instructor just before the COVID lockdown in March 2020, and started teaching in July when some restrictions were lifted.
 Since then I’ve worked for 2 different studios and a university pole society and each class has taught me so much about how to be a better instructor.
+Having a place of my own means I can really celebrate the mental health side of fitness.

 I still take classes for myself every week and attend workshops and private lessons to broaden my skill set because I’m still a work in progress.